IMPORTANT AIRLINE SAFETY ISSUE

 ***I am also a retired airline/corporate ATP pilot with over 50 years and many thousands of hours of multi-engine flying experience in piston, Turbo-prop, and high altitude corporate jets.

-***I received my Airline Transport Pilot Certificate (ATP) in 1974, and spent the next several years flying in the high-density airspace over the Northeast US, including extensive operations in New York, Philadelphia, and Washington DC airspace.
+***I received my Airline Transport Pilot Certificate (ATP) in 1974, and spent the next several years flying in the high-density airspace over the Northeast US, including extensive operations in New York, Philadelphia, and Washington DC airspace, in addition to many other air routes and destinations.

 ***During my years as a commercial pilot, I have experienced 2 engine failures.